DuannCoetzer/markdown-live-editor/README.md

 This will start a local server on `http://localhost:8080` and automatically open the application in your default browser.

-Alternatively, you can use:
+Alternatively:

 ```bash
 npm run dev
 ```

-This runs the server without automatically opening the browser.

-### Without Node.js
+#### Option 2: Without a Server

-You can also open `index.html` directly in your browser.
+You can open `index.html` directly in your browser.
 All dependencies are loaded from CDN, so the application will work without a local server.

 ## 📖 Usage